 Integrated circuits can emit light when activated.
 Light EMission MIcroscopy (EMMI) uses this physical phenomenon to precisely localize specific areas in the silicon chip.
 By comparing differences in the emissions, it is possible to localize die level defects.

-In addition, we can localize signal propagation failures by performing temporal analyses of the emitted light (TRE, Time Resolved Emission, TRI, Time Resolved Imaging).
+In addition, we can localize signal propagation failures by performing temporal analysis of the emitted light (TRE, Time Resolved Emission, TRI, Time Resolved Imaging).

 Precise defect localization at die level scale